zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Pepe says, however, “Not to me,” meaning it isn’t g ood for me.
 “Let’s stick with something basic.”
 “To stick with” something means t o concentrate or focus on – to not try other things.
 He says, “I’m buying this one.”
 Kitty, however, says, “But that one smells like detergent!”
 “Detergent” (deter gent) is soap that you use to wash either clothing or dishes.
 Pepe says, “Yes, be cause that’s what I’m buying – detergent for my clothes.”
 Now we learn what Pepe  is actually buying at the store.
 He’s buying detergent to wash his clothes.

 He adds, “I don’t need any fancy scents on my cloth es,” meaning he doesn’t need his clothes to smell of something.
 Kitty says,  “Have it your way.”
 That’s an expression we use to indicate that the other person  should just do what he or she wants, but that you would do something different.
-Y ou are expressing disagreement with the other person, but telling the  other person to go ahead and do what he or she wants to do.
+You are expressing disagreement with the other person, but telling the  other person to go ahead and do what he or she wants to do.

 There was actually a commercial when I was growing up for one of the big hamburger restaurants – not McDonald’s, but Burger King.
 Burger King had advertisements that tried to emphasize that if you went to Burger King you could get your hamburger made however you wanted it.

 Have it your way, have it your way at Burger King.

 I remember that.
 That was from, like, the 1970s.
 Ca n you believe that?
 Anyway that’s how effective advertising can be, you see.
-Y ou get that song in your head and you can’t get rid of it, right?
+You get that song in your head and you can’t get rid of it, right?
 Even after 40 y ears.

 Well, back to the story.
 Pepe doesn’t want to buy t he detergent that Kitty likes.
 Kitty says to him, “You’re missing out on a chance to lure women with your scent.”
 “To miss out on” something is not to have t he opportunity to do something, especially because you’ve made a certain  decision.
 If you’re going to miss out on the party, you’re going to not have fun  at the party with everyone else because you’ve decided not to go.
 You’re going  to miss out.
 You’re going to lose the opportunity to do something good or positi ve.